jklynch/mr-fitty/README.md

 common to see 5- and 10-fold cross-validation in machine learning literature, meaning datasets were divided into 5 or 10 partitions and each partition evaluated against a model fit to the remaining data.
 MrFitty uses a large number of random partitions of the data to generate a robust “median prediction error” as well as a robust confidence interval of the median prediction error.
-Having a confidence interval allows a well-defined criterion for saying either:
+This confidence interval allows a well-defined criterion for saying either:

   * fit A is better than fit B, or
   * fit A is no better than fit B